NoelV11/Secode/README.md

 and other oddities that more sophisticated tools have trouble with.

 ## Roadmap
-- Dockerize to provide support across all platforms
+- Dockerize it to provide support across all platforms
 - Extending Scanning functionalities within the tool to:
     1. Web Technologies like HTML, CSS, Js and PHP
     2. App Development languages like Java and Kotlin